timquinlan/nginxplus_dynamic_rewrites/README.md

         }
     }

+We created a keyvalue zone csv_data and populated it with entries for /abc, /def and /xyz.
+The csv_data also include start and expiry times for each entry.
+The entry for /abc is valid from apr/6/2022 until apr/5/2033, this is a valid rewrite.
+The entry for /def is valid from apr/6/2022 until apr/4/2023, this is an expired rewrite.  /xyz is valid from apr/6/2028 until apr/4/2023, this rewrite is not yet valid, the logic will simply ignore it and proceed with the normal content handling.
 The flow is to first check the map and rewrite if there is a match, second check the keyvalue store and rewrite if there is a match, and finally if no matches are found continue on with normal content handling.
 The test cases are:

-    $ curl localhost:83
+    $ curl localhost:82
     content handled by proxy_pass
-    $ curl localhost:83/abc
+    $ curl localhost:82/abc
     this is the rewritten location
-    $ curl localhost:83/def
+    $ curl localhost:82/def
     that redirect is expired
-    $ curl localhost:83/xyz
+    $ curl localhost:82/xyz
     content handled by proxy_pass
-    $ curl localhost:83/123
+    $ curl localhost:82/123
     this is the rewritten location
-    $ curl localhost:83/456
+    $ curl localhost:82/456
     this is the rewritten location
-    $ curl localhost:83/789
+    $ curl localhost:82/789
     content handled by proxy_pass